kelpsyberry/proc-bitfield/docs.md

 ## `nightly` feature

 Optionally, the `nightly` feature can be enabled to use experimental features exclusive to nightly Rust.
-This currently enables the `UnwrapBitRange` derive.
+This currently enables the `UnwrapBits` derive.

 # The `bitfield!` macro